Skip to main content Skip to footer site map

 What Happens During an EBP Audit?

 The employee benefit plan audit must ensure compliance with the Employee Retirement Income Security Act of 1974 (ERISA), which governs most employee benefit plans.
 Once an audit has been completed, the results must be included in the plan’s annual Form 5500 filing.
-This form is a requirement for compliance and provides details on the benefit plan’s financial condition, investments, and operations.
+This required form provides details on the benefit plan’s financial condition, investments, and operations.

 What’s the Difference Between a Full-Scope and Limited-Scope Employee Benefit Plan Audit?